LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Once all six secrets have been added to your LoopWorkspace, you are done with Settings.
 Your screen should look similar to the graphic below.

 * Take a moment to be sure all of your secrets are spelled correctly
-* If you notice a mistake, just delete the one that is not spelled correctly and add a `New respository secret` with the correct name
+* If you notice a mistake, just delete the one that is not spelled correctly and add a `New repository secret` with the correct name

 ![all secrets entered](img/gh-done-adding-secrets.png){width="700"}
 {align="center"}